Description and complexity of Non-markovian open quantum dynamics: Introduction

-However, a number of quantum systems arising in solid-state physics \cite{finsterholzl2020nonequilibrium, chin2011generalized, groeblacher2015observation, de2008matter}, quantum optics \cite{calajo2019exciting, andersson2019non, gonzalez2019engineering, aref2016quantum, leonforte2021vacancy} as well as quantum biology and chemistry \cite{ishizaki2005quantum, chin2012coherence, ivanov2015extension, caycedo2021exact} are not Markovian and the environment's memory needs to be explicitly taken into account.
-This opens up the question of formulating a mathematically rigorous description of non-Markovian dynamics.
-While it is generically expected that non-Markovian open quantum systems satisfy a generalized Nakajima-Zwazig \cite{xu2018convergence, ivanov2015extension} or time-convolutionless \cite{smirne2010nakajima, pereverzev2006time,kidon2015exact} master equation, it is usually hard to obtain such a master equation explicitly except for when the system only weakly couples to its environment \cite{vacchini2010exact, schroder2007reduced, timm2011time, mukamel1978statistical}.
-Given the difficulty of generalizing the Markovian master equation to the non-Markovian setting, a natural question to ask is if this generalization can be done with the unitary groups described by quantum stochastic differential equations.
+In this paper, we provide rigorous answers to both of these questions.
+We first consider the problem of formulating a well-defined non-Markovian model --- while it is generically expected that non-Markovian open quantum systems satisfy a generalized Nakajima-Zwazig \cite{xu2018convergence, ivanov2015extension} or time-convolutionless master equation \cite{smirne2010nakajima, pereverzev2006time,kidon2015exact}, it is usually hard to obtain such a master equation explicitly except only for weakly interacting environments \cite{vacchini2010exact, schroder2007reduced, timm2011time, mukamel1978statistical}.
+Given that generalizing the Markovian master equation to the non-Markovian setting is hard, a natural question is if we can formulate a well-defined system-environment unitary group that is general enough to capture all physically relevant systems.
+This question is non-trivial to rigorously answer for most physical models, since the environment is often described by a quantum field theory as opposed to a finite-dimensional system.